 Your heart is the most important muscle in your body but the most difficult to monitor.
 You can exercise your arms and watch the muscles grow, but you have no idea whether your heart is in good shape.

-Luckily, ECGs (sometimes called EKGs) can track your heart activity to aid in preventative care.
+Luckily, Electrocardiograms (sometimes called ECGs or EKGs) can track your heart activity to aid in preventative care.
 They can detect:

 - Heart attacks